 Or, if you really want a unique adventure, try black-water rafting with The Legendary Black Water Rafting Company, which will float you on an inner tube down a subterranean stream.
 It will be pitch-dark (except for the glowworms), and you’ll get to do everything from jumping off waterfalls to rappelling down cave walls.
 Choose your own adventure when you book the tour.

 There are other (non-glowworm) caves in Waitomo, too.
 Aranui Cave features ancient cave decorations; Ruakuri Cave has an awesome spiral entrance and unique limestone formations—and, okay, more glowworms, but in this cave, you can do a walking tour rather than a water-based excursion.

-Where to stay: The Waitomo Caves Hotel is minutes from the famous glowworm caves.
-It offers a spa as well as cave tour reservations through its website.
+Where to stay: The Waitomo Caves Guest Lodge is minutes from the famous glowworm caves.
+It’s a husband and wife run bed and breakfast.

 Franz Josef Glacier, New Zealand